 Common scams & digital safety tips

-While we’re working hard to increase safety measures on Lex, there’s always a risk when chatting with people in digital spaces, and it’s helpful to know what common scams look like.
-In this article, we’ll break down some common scams and share our go-to digital safety tips.
+While we’re working hard to increase safety measures on Lex, it’s helpful to know what common scams look like.

 Common scams to watch for